-There has been a cultural shift in the world due to the advent of tech giants like Amazon, Twitter, Google, and Facebook.
+There has been a cultural shift globally due to the advent of tech giants like Amazon, Twitter, Google, and Facebook.
 These companies are well-known for their personalized engagement.
-Our society has been conditioned to expect the same level of interaction everywhere, including financial institutions.
+But, unfortunately, our society has been conditioned to expect the same level of interaction everywhere, including financial institutions.
 The fact is that fast, frictionless exchanges through digital means are increasingly becoming the norm.

 Ever since the coronavirus broke out, even those previously resistant to change are switching to digital alternatives.
-Social distancing measures are still in place, meaning that individuals cannot walk into retail outlets and partake in in-store shopping.
-As more and more people switch to card-not-resent (CNP) transactions, cybercriminals use sophisticated means to hijack peer-to-peer payments and create bogus accounts.
+However, social distancing measures are still in place, meaning that individuals cannot walk into retail outlets and partake in in-store shopping.
+Furthermore, as more and more people switch to card-not-resent (CNP) transactions, cybercriminals use sophisticated means to hijack peer-to-peer payments and create bogus accounts.
 It is due to this reason that many people remain distrustful of the digital sphere.
 This is where omnichannel banking communications come into place.

 Omnichannel Does Not Equate to Omnichannel Fraud